emberjs/guides/source/tutorial/ember-data.md

 });
 ```

 This will go to the Ember Data store and find all records of the type `rental`.
-Ember Data takes care of the rest and makes the data available to our template.
+Ember Data then talks to Ember-CLI-Mirage and they take care of the rest and
+make the data available to our template.